 The war orphan’s comment that her deceased father was a highly reputable business magnet had me wondering, “what’s the attraction?”

 A good typo can definitely make up for some turgid text in any document or speech.
 Here’s to spell checker malfunctions.
+Of course, in the 2017 Theresa May conference speech we spotted some word errors.
+Of course they didn’t start off as typos.
+But once the backdrop started to fail, there was no end to it.

 Telling It Straight is our very own public speaking tips newsletter.
 Packed with skills tips to help you with your next speech, why not receive it this month?